Charleston Workplace Accidents Lawyer

 What Types of Damages Are Available to Workplace Accident Victims in Charleston?

-Workers’ compensation provides three primary types of benefits: medical benefits, wage replacement benefits, and death benefits.
+Workers’ compensation provides three primary types of benefits: medical, wage-replacement, and death.
 Workers’ comp should cover all reasonable medical expenses related to the disability.
 That includes hospitalization, doctor’s visits, medications, and even mileage reimbursement for trips to and from medical appointments.

 The following types of disability benefits may also be available, depending on the nature of your disability: